wolfSSL/wolfGuard/README.md

 This is a two-step process.
 First you will build and install the module with an incorrect integrity hash.
 Then you will load it to capture the correct hash (the instructions assume targeting the native system).
 Then you will rebuild and load the module with the correct hash.
+Note that the lowest libwolfssl FIPS version compatible with Linux kernel mode is `v5.2.4`.
 ```
 $ cd ../../wolfssl
-$ ./configure --enable-fips=vX --enable-cryptonly \
+$ ./configure --enable-fips=vX --enable-wolfguard --enable-cryptonly \
    --enable-linuxkm --with-linux-source=/usr/src/linux \
    --prefix=$(pwd)/linuxkm/build
 $ make -j